joshuawcampb/Active-Directory-Home-Lab/README.md

 ![](images/image12.png)

 ## Group Policy Objects
-Opened the Group Policy Management Editor and configured group policy settings such as password policy, security policy, and logon scripts.
+Opened the Group Policy Management Editor and configured group policy settings such as password and security policies.

 ### Password Policy
 Setup a password policy and configured password history, age, and length requirements.